Francisco Cano Consuegra

-Francisco Cano Consuegra (La Carolina, 1955-Tarrasa, 2000) was a town councillor of the People's Party (PP) in Viladecaballs when he was assassinated by the Basque separatist group ETA.
+Francisco Cano Consuegra (21 March 1955 – 14 December 2000) was a town councillor of the People's Party (PP) in Viladecavalls when he was assassinated by the Basque separatist group ETA.

 Biography

 Francisco Cano Consuegra had a plumbing small business and was also a local councillor for the People's Party in the town of Viladecaballs.
 He was married and had two daughters.
 Francisco was killed at the age of 45 years old.

 Murder

 The Gaztelugatxe command or Barcelona had a new target, Francisco Cano Consuegra.
 The group obtained information on the councillor through the press and the internet.
 Two ETA members, Fernando García Jodrá and Lierni Armendáriz González de Langarika, watched Francisco Cano at his home and in the plumbing shop.
 The early morning of 14 December 2000, Lierni Armendaritz and García Jodrá went to Francisco Cano's place.